Albert Ellis: Autobiographical works

+Personal life

+Ellis's first marriage, to Karyl Corper, an actress, in 1938, ended in annulment.
+He had three children with Karyl after their divorce, when she was married to her husband Tony.

+His second marriage, in 1956, to Rhoda Winter, a dancer, ended in divorce.

+For 37 years, from 1965 to 2002, he lived in an open relationship with a companion, Janet L. Wolfe, a psychologist who had been executive director of the Ellis institute.
+She later called him a “closet mensch.”

+In 2004 he married Dr. Debbie Joffe, who he described as 'the greatest love of his life'.

 Criticism

 In his obituary in the British newspaper The Guardian, it was reported that some members of the psychotherapeutic establishment accused him of misinterpreting Freud and demanded evidence for his claims.
 It was noted that others, such as Aaron T. Beck, had conducted more rigorous testing than Ellis.

 Ellis was often criticised for his language and his aggressive behaviour, such as in his debate with Ayn Rand follower Nathaniel Branden.